Subject area: Health and wellbeing, social studies, sciences

 Once you have discussed and agreed with your pupils where their individual mini journeys will start and finish (during their holidays) or you have agreed where you will all go collectively as a school trip, begin the second part of this activity.
 Your pupils should make a list of 'preparations' for their journey (refer to the From Here to There worksheet).

-During the journey your class should create an annotated map of the path they are following and write down, photograph or draw symbols to represent what they see on their journey, including the following:
+During the journey your class should create an annotated map of the path they are following and write down, photograph or draw symbols to represent what they see on their journey.

 Once the journeys have finished, provide your class access to the following web links.